Byzantine military manuals

-This article lists and briefly discusses the most important of many treatises on military science produced in the Byzantine Empire.
+This article lists and briefly discusses the most important of many military treatises on military science produced in the Byzantine Empire.

 Background

 The Eastern Roman Empire was, for much of its history, one of the major powers of the medieval world.
 Continuing the institutions of the Roman Empire, throughout its history it was assailed on all sides by various numerically superior enemies.
 The empire therefore maintained its highly sophisticated military system from antiquity, which relied on discipline, training, knowledge of tactics and a well-organized support system.
-A crucial element in the maintenance and spreading of this military know-how, along with traditional histories, were the various treatises and military manuals.
-These continued a tradition of Greek-Hellenistic type of warfare and tacticians that stretched back to Xenophon and Aeneas Tacticus, late Hellenistic military manuals adapted and applied for the needs and realities of the Byzantine army, most of them deriving from the wide corpus of ancient Greek and late Hellenistic authors, especially Aelian, Onasander and Polyaenus, and to a lesser extent Aeneas and Arrian.
+A crucial element in the maintenance and spreading of this military knowledge, along with traditional histories, were the various treatises and military manuals.
+These continued a tradition of Greek-Hellenistic warfare and tacticians that stretched back to Xenophon and Aeneas Tacticus, late Hellenistic military manuals adapted and applied for the needs and realities of the Byzantine army, most of them deriving from the wide corpus of ancient Greek and late Hellenistic authors, especially Aelian, Onasander and Polyaenus, and to a lesser extent Aeneas and Arrian.
 Pioneering scholars in the modern study of Byzantine military manuals include Friedrich Haase (1808-67), Karl Konrad Müller (1854-1903), Rezső (Rudolf) Vári (1867-1940) and Alphonse Dain (1896-1964).